Phil Batt: Later career

 Batt was one of Idaho's presidential electors for George W. Bush during the 2000 United States presidential election.
 Batt self-published two books after leaving office, a memoir titled The Compleat Phil Batt: A Kaleidoscope in 1999, and a compilation of humorous stories, Life as a Geezer, in 2003.
-Batt, who has a gay grandson who lives out of state, supported Add The Words.
+Batt, who had a gay grandson, supported Add The Words.

+Memorials

+Boise has two memorials to Batt, with both acknowledging his work while in government: the Philip E. Batt Building of the Wassmuth Center for Human Rights, which opened in October 2024, as well as the Philip E. Batt Building of the Idaho Transportation Department, dedicated as such in June 2013.

 Personal life

 On January 9, 1948, in Potlatch, Idaho, Batt eloped with Jacque Fallis of Spokane, a member of the Delta Delta Delta sorority.
 The newlyweds had to leave school a month later when Batt's 66-year-old father was involved in a serious automobile accident which left him with limited strength and speech.
 Though the young Batts initially hoped to return to college, economic circumstances changed their plans and they reluctantly did not.

 Jacque Batt died on September 7, 2014, after 66 years of marriage.
 In 2015, at age 88, Batt married Francee Riley of Boise.
 Batt died on March 4, 2023, the morning of his 96th birthday.